PhiTux/schoco/README.md

 ---

 ## Main-features
 - Web-based IDE for Java-Programming (Java 8), which is fully functional to Java <ins>except</ins> UIs (obviously), writing files to disk, accessing the internet and a few others.
-The restricted are needed for security reasons and are provided by Java's security manager.
+The restrictions are needed for security reasons and are provided by Java's security manager.
 - Each user can create private projects and teachers can convert them to homeworks, which are then editable by the pupils of the selected course.
 - Pupils directly see coding-homeworks when logging in and they can code, compile, run and test their homework completely online without the need of an offline installation of the JRE or any other software.
 - JUnit for automatic testing of the homework - the newest test-result (percent of how many JUnit-Tests passed successfully) of pupils is directly visible to the teacher.